nuagex/nuagex-labs/0800-VNS-IPANEMA_WAN_OPT/README.md

    ```

 ## 3.1 Variables file
-The configuration variables are stored in a single [vars.robot](./cats/vars.robot) file and you need to fill in the values there on the lines marked with `TO_BE_FILLED_BY_A_USER` string.
-These variables must be filled out before running the configuration scripts.
+The configuration variables are stored in the [vars.robot](./cats/vars.robot) file and most of the them have values.
+A few of them, though, should be provided by a user at the runtime; these variables are on the lines marked with `TO_BE_FILLED_BY_A_USER` string.
+A user can either edit the [vars.robot](./cats/vars.robot) file and put values for those variables, or the value can be supplied via arguments as demonstrated in 3.2.

-### 3.1.1 VSD login
-Authentication and authorization with VSD is needed in order to configure objects via VSD API.
-Make sure to add the VSD password (obtained in the end of the deployment procedure) on line [99](./cats/vars.robot#L99) of the variables file.

-### 3.1.2 VNF image path
+### 3.1.1 VNF image path
 The paths to the Ipanema VNF image and a corresponding md5 file should be provided by a user on lines [84-85](./cats/vars.robot#L84-L85).
 The automation scripts will download the image file and its checksum to the Util VM, which means that Util VM should have reachability to the data storage hosting these files.

-You can [contact NuageX representatives](mailto:nuagex+ipanema@nuagenetworks.net) with the request to obtain the paths to these files.
+You should [contact NuageX representatives](mailto:nuagex+ipanema@nuagenetworks.net) with the request to obtain the paths to these files.

 ## 3.2 Starting configuration process
 The configuration process will handle all of the heavy-lifting of the lab configuration.
 Starting with overlay object creation as well as NSG bootstrapping and activation, finishing with the creation of VNFs and insertion policies.

-To launch the configuration sequence proceed with the following command issued on the labs jumpbox VM:
+To launch the configuration sequence proceed with the following command issued on the labs jumpbox VM.
+Pay attention to the key-value pairs we supply to the end of the `docker run` command; this is the way to provide the variable values without modifying labs [configuration file](./cats/vars.robot).

 ```bash
 # issued on the jumpbox VM